kaiachain/metaverse-knowledge-kit/docs/service-sdk/oracle-starter-kit.md

 We have 2 examples for Witnet HTTP Request:

-- KlayPrice: a GET request example to get Klay token price in USD
+- KlayPrice: a GET request example to get KAIA token price in USD
 - postRequestExample: a POST request example echoes back any data and headers that you send in your POST requests (based on this [tutorial](https://docs.witnet.io/smart-contracts/witnet-web-oracle/make-a-post-request))

 Inside `witnet-queries` folder you will find predefined Witnet oracle queries.